Espresso Chocolati

 Glaze:

-10 ounces bittersweet or semisweet chocolate, chopped
+10 ounces bittersweet or semisweet

-7 tablespoons unsalted butter, in small pieces
+7 tablespoons unsalted butter,

-Additional unsalted butter, at room temperature, for greasing
+Additional unsalted butter, at room

-the pan Dark chocolate-covered espresso beans or chocolate
+Dark chocolate-covered espresso beans or

-coffee bean-shaped candies, for garnish
+chocolate coffee bean-shaped candies, for garnish

 Lightly sweetened whipped cream, optional